 In accordance with the Higher Education Opportunity Act, WFBMC must develop and implement certain procedures to be followed when residential students are determined to be missing for 24 hours.
 Students residing in the Global Health House, WFBMC's on-campus housing, will be informed annually that each student has the option to identify a person to be designated as a confidential missing person contact to be notified by WFBMC no later than 24 hours after the time the student is determined to be missing by the designated University officials authorized to make that determination (specifically, the WFBMC Security Services or the local law enforcement agency in the jurisdiction from which the student went missing.
-Students residing Global House in may speak with someone about registering a confidential missing person contact by calling 336-713-9182 or emailing lsnyder@wakehealth.edu who will implement the Missing Person Procedures.
+Students residing in Global House may speak with someone about registering a confidential missing person contact by calling 336-713-9182 or emailing lsnyder@wakehealth.edu who will implement the Missing Person Procedures.
 The registration is optional, and the contact name will only be accessed and contacted if a student is officially determined to be missing for 24 hours.
-The confidential contact should be someone who will be likely to know your location.

 When students are informed of their option to provide a confidential contact, they are advised that their confidential contact information will be registered confidentially, and that this information will be accessible only to authorized campus officials and law enforcement personnel, and the information will not be disclosed outside of a missing person investigation.
 In the event a student under 18 years of age and not emancipated, WFBMC must notify a custodial parent or guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.
-For all missing students, WFBMC will notify the local law enforcement agency within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.
+For all missing students,

+WFBMC will notify the local law enforcement agency within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.